aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 ### FileSystem Access

 You can configure a function to mount an Amazon Elastic File System (Amazon EFS) to a directory in your runtime environment with the `filesystem` property.
-To access Amaozn EFS from lambda function, the Amazon EFS access point will be required.
+To access Amazon EFS from lambda function, the Amazon EFS access point will be required.

 The following sample allows the lambda function to mount the Amazon EFS access point to `/mnt/msg` in the runtime environment and access the filesystem with the POSIX identity defined in `posixUser`.